jez/symbol/DECISIONS.md

     dogfood the `symbol` build toolchain on the global command
   - It was prohibitively hard to work with the filesystem in SML, so I quit
   - In shell, it was trivial to throw together `cp -r` and `sed`

+- Both commands should have solid lint and test coverage.
+  - Bash doesn't have any type safety, so we need to make up for it with strong linting and testing.
+  - Most of our features are file system operations, which can have lots of edge cases.

 ## Future Directions